Frustrated when you baby won’t nap, especially when you’ve tried everything? You CAN keep your cool, especially with these tips.

 Tell me if this sound familiar:

-You’ve been rocking your baby for what seems like over an hour now but she still won’t sleep.
-You’re frustrated and ask her, “Why won’t you just sleep?!”
+You’ve been rocking your baby for what seems like over an hour now but he still won’t sleep.
+You’re frustrated and ask him, “Why won’t you just sleep?!”

 But if you step back, that’s a whole hour you devoted to doing the same thing over and over with no success.

-Instead, print out a list of ideas you can try when your baby won’t nap and tape it to several walls around your home.
+Instead, print out a list of ideas to try when he won’t nap and tape it to several walls around your home.
 My list included techniques like:

 It’s so easy to forget other ways to get the baby to nap, especially when you’re so focused on one technique.
 Having a printed sheet taped to the wall reminds you to try something different.